borgateo/blog/README.md

 Configuration
 -----

-The main settings happen in side of the _config.yml
+The main settings happen inside of the _config.yml

 ## Commands - development